transentis/bptk_py/docs/usage/installation.rst

 First of all, you need `Python <https://www.python.org/>`_.
 Download the latest version for your operating system.

-BPTK_Py was tested with Python 3.7, 3.6 and 3.4.
+BPTK-Py was tested with Python 3.7, 3.6 and 3.4.

 Install Node and npm
 ====================